 Clean Your Ductwork

-Once bacteria, mold, and mildew have had a chance to grow on your evaporator coil, it spreads spores and debris into your ductwork as well.
+Once bacteria, mold, and mildew have had a chance to grow on your evaporator coil, it spreads spores and debris into your ductwork.

-Our expert technicians at Home Comfort USA can give your ductwork a thorough cleaning and seal up any leaks to moisture so mildew never has a chance to accumulate or spread.
+Our expert technicians at Home Comfort USA can thoroughly clean your ductwork and seal up any leaks to moisture, so mildew never has a chance to accumulate or spread.

-A 32-Point Tune-Up every six or 12 months – depending on your unit, usage, and needs – can help us stop larger problems before they happen.
+A 32-Point Tune-Up every six or 12 months—depending on your unit, usage, and needs—can help us stop more significant problems before they happen.